thomasbyttebier/thomasbyttebier/_posts/2020-02-16-introducing-opgemerkt-podcast.md

 You can subscribe on [Apple Podcasts](https://podcasts.apple.com/be/podcast/opgemerkt/id1496559514?l=nl&i=1000465229575), [Spotify](https://open.spotify.com/show/5cDsraxmbx7B0B33O1xz5L?si=WipTG2yJQOu0tQIT-v5wxw) or any other popular podcasting channel.
 There is also [a web link to the podcast](https://opgemerkt.simplecast.com).
 We're also on [Twitter as Opgemerkt](https://twitter.com/opgemerktpod).

 All feedback is welcome.

+Update: after 43 episodes and a lot of fun, this podcast is now discontinued.